skip to main content

 Prerequisites: ME 11 abc, ME 12 abc, ACM 95/100, ACM 106 ab (may be taken concurrently).

-This course covers physical, mathematical and simulation aspects of single and two-phase flow and transport through porous media.
+This course covers physical, mathematical, and simulation aspects of single and two-phase flow and transport through porous media.
 Conservation equations for multiphase, multicomponent flow.
-Modeling of fluid mechanical instabilities such as viscous fingering, gravity fingering and gravity-driven convection.
-Coupling fluid flow with chemical reactions.
-Coupling single phase flow with poromechanics.
-Numerical methods for elliptic equations: finite volume methods, two-point flux approximations, finite difference, spectral method.
+Modeling of fluid mechanical instabilities such as viscous fingering and density-driven convection.
+Coupling fluid flow with chemical reactions and heat transfer.
+Numerical methods for elliptic equations: finite volume methods, two-point flux approximations.
 Numerical methods for hyperbolic equations: high-order explicit methods, implicit method.
-Applications in hydrology, geological CO2 sequestration and induced seismicity, among others will be demonstrated.
+Applications in hydrology, geological CO2 sequestration, and induced seismicity, among others, will be demonstrated.

 Instructor: Fu